Imagine you are walking in a field being given instructions over a radio. You are told to turn 40° and walk forwards.

-Bearings are a way of defining an angle that will mean the angle is always defined correctly.
+Bearings are a way of defining an angle in a precise way that avoids confusion.

-1) Bearings are always measured from North (Directly up on a map).
+1) Bearings are always measured from north - that is directly up on a map.

-Example: Point A is on a bearing of 043 from point B. What is the bearing of B from A?
+Point A is on a bearing of 043° from point B. What is the bearing of B from A?

 This is best if you sketch it out first:

 It's important to put A and B in the correct place.
-The questions asks for the bearing from B, this means that the bearing starts from B.
+The question states that the bearing is from B - this means that the bearing starts from B.

-We are asked for the bearing of B from A. We need to draw a line straight up (North) and then go clockwise until we get back to the line.
+We are asked for the bearing of B from A. We need to draw a line straight up (north) and then go clockwise from it until we get back to the line.

-Because the two lines going up are North, this means they are parallel so we can say that the rest of the angle is 043.
+Because the two lines going up are both north, this means they are parallel, so we can say that the rest of the angle is 043°

 This gives the return bearing (B from A) as 180 + 43 = 223°